-Serious injuries reported in explosion at Connecticut VA hospital
+Officials: 2 dead in blast in VA hospital maintenance area

 Officials responded to the VA Medical Center in West Haven

-There have been serious injuries in an explosion at a Veterans Affairs hospital in Connecticut, an official said Friday.
+“Neither of the victims were VA patients and patient care was not affected.
+Emergency personnel are on the scene," the statement said.
+"Our prayers are with the families of the victims of this explosion.”

+The deaths occurred in a maintenance area, according to a law enforcement official who had been briefed on the matter but spoke to The Associated Press on the condition of anonymity because he was not authorized to release information.

-State and federal investigators are responding to the VA Medical Center in West Haven, Brian Foley, a top aide to state Public Safety Commissioner James Rovella, said in a text message to The Associated Press.
-He cited “an explosion type incident” with “serious injuries.
+State and federal investigators responded to the hospital campus, Brian Foley, a top aide to state Public Safety Commissioner James Rovella, said earlier in a text message.
+He cited “an explosion type incident” with “serious injuries."

 The television station WTNH reported that smoke could be seen rising from the building.